 Quick disclaimer: if you decide to try this method, please use common sense.
 Make sure your space is well-ventilated.
 Test a spot before pouring bleach everywhere.
 Never, ever mix bleach and ammonia.
 Remember that bleach can ruin your clothing so don’t splash this on anything you care about keeping.
 Maybe also consider wearing some rubber gloves.

 Do you have any tips for how to remove mold in the shower?
 Share them with us!
 At Three Bears Home Staging we love teaching homeowners how to present their homes in the best possible light for a faster, more profitable sale!
-If you’re getting your home ready to go on the market, schedule a consultation with us.
-We’ll help you be sure the place looks “just right” for potential buyers!
+If you’re getting your home ready to go on the market, we can help!